grace569/react-todo-app/README.md

 # Getting Started

-This is a mini to-do list app
+This is a mini to-do list app implemented in React and Redux.
+The time spend on this project is ~1 day.

 ## Available Scripts